rogerchenfz/rogerchenfz.github.io/README.md

 [Wechat Work Python SDK](https://github.com/rogerchenfz/wechatwork-sdk-py): A project using Python to encapsulate the server API of external contact module of WeChat Work and make it into SDK.
 Meanwhile, API documents are improved and relevant functions are tested.

+[XMU Helper](https://github.com/rogerchenfz/XMU-Helper): A project to help students of XMU in many aspects, especially in study.
+It contains plenty of files, learning materials and useful links.
+Nearly all the materials are in Chinese.

 ## Social Activities

 ### Social Practice